-- 01 02 Change the type locality of Black-throated Bobwhite Colinus nigrogularis - 02 04 Treat Crested Caracara Caracara cheriway as conspecific with C. plancus - 03 09 Recognize extralimital Thamnistes rufescens as a separate species from Russet Antshrike T. anabatinus - 04 13 Recognize extralimital Forpus spengeli as a separate species from Green-rumped Parrotlet F. passerinus - 05 20 Recognize extralimital Anthus peruvianus as a separate species from Yellowish Pipit A. lutescens - 06 23 Recognize extralimital Catharus maculatus as a separate species from Spotted Nightingale-Thrush C. dryas - 07 37 Revise the linear sequence of passerine families - 08 43 Recognize Basileuterus delattrii as a separate species from Rufous-capped Warbler B. rufifrons - 09 49 Change the spelling of Porphyrio martinicus to P. martinica - 10 52 Treat Andean Duck Oxyura ferruginea as conspecific with Ruddy Duck O. jamaicensis
+- 01 02 Change the type locality of Black-throated Bobwhite Colinus nigrogularis - 02 04 Treat Crested Caracara Caracara cheriway as conspecific with C. plancus - 03 09 Recognize extralimital Thamnistes rufescens as a separate species from Russet Antshrike T. anabatinus - 04 13 Recognize Forpus spengeli as a separate species from F. xanthopterygius, and replace the account of xanthopterygius in the Appendix - 05 20 Recognize extralimital Anthus peruvianus as a separate species from Yellowish Pipit A. lutescens - 06 23 Recognize extralimital Catharus maculatus as a separate species from Spotted Nightingale-Thrush C. dryas - 07 37 Revise the linear sequence of passerine families - 08 43 Recognize Basileuterus delattrii as a separate species from Rufous-capped Warbler B. rufifrons - 09 49 Change the spelling of Porphyrio martinicus to P. martinica - 10 52 Treat Andean Duck Oxyura ferruginea as conspecific with Ruddy Duck O. jamaicensis